X-Lemon-X/discord-updater/README.md

 # Discord Updater

-This repository contains the source code for the Discord Updater.
+This repository contains the source code for the handy script to update Discord automatically.
+No longer anoying pops up to update your discord manually.

 ## Description

-Discord Updater is a tool that automatically updates your Discord when new version is avaialbel no longer anoying pops up to update your discord manually.
+Discord Updater is a tool that automatically updates your Discord when new version is available.
+Using deb package.

 ## Installation
 To run this project locally, follow these steps: